 As with any marketing strategy, the first step is to develop a plan.
 With franchise marketing, this usually means that a dedicated marketing team at the flagship location will design and execute a marketing plan.
 Depending on your particular business model, individual franchise locations may or may not have some part in the marketing process.

-But even if a part of your overall strategy is to allow your franchise locations to individually participate in marketing, it's vital to have an overarching marketing strategy that all locations can use.
+But even if a part of your overall strategy is to allow your franchise locations to participate in marketing individually, it's vital to have an overarching marketing strategy that all locations can use.
 This is especially important in order to maintain brand cohesiveness and ensure that every location accurately reflects the brand.

 Online presence and social media